- Jan 8 Sophie Germain is the first woman to win a prize from the Paris Academy of Sciences for her paper on elasticity

 - Jan 22 Lord Byron completes poems "Parisina" and "Siege of Corinth"

 - Feb 13 -14] Teatro San Carlo in Naples destroyed by fire

-- Feb 20 Rossini's opera "Barber of Seville" premieres at the Teatro Argentina in Rome, Italy
+- Feb 20 Gioachino Rossini's comic opera "Barber of Seville" premieres at the Teatro Argentina in Rome, Italy

 - Feb 27 Dutch regain Suriname from the French after the defeat of Napoleon

 - Mar 6 Jews are expelled from Free city of Lubeck, Germany

 - Mar 20 US Supreme Court affirms its right to review state court decisions

 - Apr 9 African Methodist Episcopal Church organizes (Philadelphia)

 - Apr 10 2nd Bank of US chartered